What should I wear to my appointment?

 All allied health services are claimable through private health extras cover, this includes physiotherapy, osteopathy, clinical pilates, dietetics, psychology, exercise physiology and remedial massage.
 Most services can be claimed at the time of your appointment through our HICAPS facility.
 Please check with your health fund on the rebate you will receive for a particular service, depending on your level of private health cover.
 Don’t forget to bring your private health fund card to your appointment otherwise payment is required and your receipt can be presented to your health fund for claiming.

 All medical appointments are claimable through medicare, including musculoskeletal medicine, neurology, sports medicine, injections and medical accupuncture.
-The gap (out-of-pocket expense) ranges from $30 to $130 depending on the type of treatment.
+The gap (out-of-pocket expense) ranges depending on the type of treatment.
 Your rebate can be claimed on the spot if you provide your medicare card and an eftpos (Savings or Cheque) card.
 Your rebate is automatically deposited into your eftpos account (funds cannot be deposited into a credit card account), after the full amount of the invoice is paid.

 Do practitioners at Brighton Spinal Group treat injuries in relation to Workcover or TAC claims?